Skip to content

 Rule

-"I enjoy swimming." / "interested in learning" / "stop smoking" ≠ "stop to smoke"
+"I avoid eating sugar." / "interested in learning" / "stop smoking" ≠ "stop to smoke"

 The English rule: the gerund (-ing) functions as a noun.
 After 'enjoy', 'avoid', 'consider', English requires -ing, not infinitive.
-Your instinct produces 'enjoy to swim' — incorrect.
+Your instinct produces 'avoid to eat' — incorrect.
 Worse: after EVERY preposition, English requires -ing ('interested in learning', 'good at cooking').
-The pattern 'interested in to learn' is the single most frequent error Cambridge tests.
+The pattern 'interested in to learn' is one of the most common errors learners make.

 Recognition pattern